Could you use a few extra dollars every week? InboxDollars might be the perfect solution for you to pad your bank account with additional income.

 - Cash Value of Account.
 The money held in your InboxDollars account has no value until you clear the $30 threshold.
 If a member account is permanently removed due to six months of inactivity, you forfeit all unpaid earnings.

-- Coupons and Groupons.
-Through a partnership with Coupons.com, InboxDollars offers access to retail and grocery coupons from brands such as Scott (toilet paper), General Mills (cereal), and Pillsbury (baked goods).
+InboxDollars offers access to retail and grocery coupons from brands such as Scott (toilet paper), General Mills (cereal), and Pillsbury (baked goods).
 Depending on the coupon and brand, you can either redeem these online or at a physical store.
 For every redeemed coupon, InboxDollars credits $0.10 to your account.
-Separately, InboxDollars partners with Groupon to offer location-specific discounts on products and services.
-For every Groupon you buy through InboxDollars, your account is credited 5% of its face value.
-So if you buy a $50 Groupon coupon for a massage, you get $2.50 credited to your account.
-In both cases, however, coupons and Groupon deals only make sense if you’d buy them anyway without your InboxDollars account.
+You can also earn up to $0.25 per day just for printing coupons.

-- Videos.
-For every short (30 second to 1 minute) video that you view all the way through, you can earn anywhere from $.01 to $.04 cents, depending on the video provider.
+For every short video that you view all the way through, you’ll earn virtual scratchoffs that typically pay no more than $0.25 (but can pay $25 or more in rare cases).
 Some videos can only be viewed once, while others permit unlimited viewing (and earning).

 1. You Earn Real Cash